Serbia travel guide

 Visa requirements

-If you want to extend your stay in Serbia, you must apply for temporary residence status.
-You must do this at the police station where you’re registered at least 30 days before the 90-day period expires.
+If you want to extend your stay while you are in Serbia, you can apply at the police station where you’re registered at least 30 days before the 90-day period expires.
 For more information visit the website of the Serbian Ministry of Foreign Affairs.

 Make sure you get your passport stamped.

 When entering Serbia, make sure border guards stamp your passport.
-Temporary residents should have an exit-entry visa as well as a residence stamp.
-If you try to leave Serbia without an entry stamp or exit-entry visa, you may face charges of illegal immigration, a heavy fine and a prison sentence.
+If you try to leave Serbia without an entry stamp you could face charges of illegal immigration, a heavy fine and a prison sentence.

-You should only enter Serbia through recognised border crossings.
+Only enter Serbia by land through recognised border crossings.
 Serbian borders remain open for entry and exit, subject to any entry requirements currently in place in neighbouring countries.

 Travelling between Serbia and Kosovo